google/dwh-migration-tools/client/README.md

 1. Download the repo from [google/dwh-migration-tools] in your choice of preference.
 If you download a zip, make sure to change the name of the folder to "dwh-migration-tools".
+2. It's optional, but strongly recommended to use the [Metadata and Log Dumper] (https://github.com/google/dwh-migration-tools/tree/main/dumper) first to get the metadata into the input directory before using the python client for translation.
-2. Run the following commands, making the appropriate substitutions.
+Run the following commands, making the appropriate substitutions.

 ```shell
 # Copy the example project directory to a project directory of your own